 The notion that the only purpose of bringing E-Invoice is to prevent Tax Evasion and improve Tax collection is misplaced.

 E-invoice would bring in a practice which would benefit various stakeholders in the long run.
 Some of the key stake holders other than government in this new direction are Suppliers, Customers, Business, Employees, Financial institutions.
 Any Business Transaction has touch points with one or several of the above stakeholders.
 With multiple business transactions performed in a single day these touch points are visited several times in a day.
-Employees of any organization would be benefitted most by the introduction of E Invoicing.
+Employees of any organization would be benefited most by the introduction of E Invoicing.
 Just imagine the hours saved on data Entry, account reconciliation, e-filling, reporting etc.

 Business Benefits of E-Invoicing